noirofficial/noir/README.md

  - Subsidy halves every 210,000 blocks (approximately 12 months)

-For more information, as well as an immediately useable, binary version of the zoin client sofware, see https://github.com/official-zoin/zoin/releases.
+For more information, as well as an immediately useable, binary version of the noir client sofware, see https://github.com/official-noir/noir/releases.

 License
 -------

-Zoin is released under the terms of the MIT license.
+Noir is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.